Women in Accounting - Are We On The Right Track?

 June 01, 2020

 In the last few years, we’ve seen more women rise to the top C-levels of companies.
 An increasing number of world firms are perceiving the value of having more women in leadership, and they’re verifying that they can make progress on gender diversity.
-This is a significant step in the right direction.
+This is a significant step in the right direction when it comes to women in accounting.

 - In 2019, 29% of senior management roles were held by women, the highest number ever on record.